 By the time he was approached by RCA Victor to photograph the young Elvis Presley, Wertheimer had not been working as a professional photographer for long.
 He had briefly worked for the fashion photographer Tom Palumbo upon his return from the Army but had mostly relied on the freelance hustle.
 And yet, Wertheimer maintains that his early break with Elvis was “probably the best work [he] ever did.”
 Contained within the roughly 3000 frames from Wertheimer’s week with Presley are some of the most intimate images ever taken of the musician and pop culture icon—including the now famous image known simply as “The Kiss.”

 Throughout his career Wertheimer would go on to photograph other luminaries and figures of note such as Nina Simone, Lena Horne, and Eleanor Roosevelt.
-Additionally, he spent time working in moving images as a cameraman for programs like Granada Television’s World in Action and Mike Wadleight’s film, Woodstock.
+Additionally, he spent time working in moving images as a cameraman for programs similar to Granada Television’s World in Action and Mike Wadleight’s film, Woodstock.

-As a photographer with a keen eye and unparalleled ability to get close to his subjects, Alfred Wertheimer documented pivotal moments in the creation of rock and roll—the musical genre that would take over the world—and ultimately helped to define the stylings of rock and roll photography to come.
+As a photographer with a keen eye and unparalleled ability to get close to his subjects, Alfred Wertheimer captured pivotal moments in the evolution of rock and roll—and was instrumental in defining the stylings of the future of rock and roll photograph.
 However, his body of work does not stop with Elvis; from John F. Kennedy’s 1960 campaign trail to Vietnam training camps to Daddy Grace in Harlem, Wertheimer captured significant moments in American history that we will revisit for generations to come.
 “You have all these experiences,” Wertheimer said, “and they become part of the collective memory.
 It takes a while to realize that your perspective is an important ingredient.”